Contents

 This menu allows you to set the options available for using the ESP-NOW radio communications protocol in CO2 Gadget.

-- ESP-NOW Enable [ON/OFF]: Enables or disables the ESP-NOW protocol.
+- ESP-NOW Enable [ON/OFF]: Enables or disables the ESP-Now protocol.

-- TX Time: Allows you to set the interval between sends using ESP-NOW between 10 and 360 seconds.
+- TX Time: Allows you to set the interval between sends using ESP-Now between 10 and 360 seconds.

 Battery Config